pipelinelabo/datalaiq-wiki/metrics.md

 * `WebserverUUID`: Every DatalaiQ webserver generates a UUID when installed; this field contains that UUID.
 * `WellCount`: The total number of wells across all indexers.

 We carefully considered the information we report, taking pains to make it impossible to glean any intelligence regarding the type or content of the data you've got in DatalaiQ.
-We are always happy to discuss the reasoning behind any of the information we gather; please email support@pipelinesecurity.net with any questions.
+We are always happy to discuss the reasoning behind any of the information we gather; please email support@ppln.co with any questions.

 ### Limiting Metric Reporting